apache/druid-website-src/src/pages/community/index.md

 for new developers.

-There are plenty of ways to help outside writing Druid code. *Code review of pull requests* (even if you are not a committer), feature suggestions, reporting bugs, [documentation](/docs/design/) and usability feedback all matter immensely.
-Another big way to help is through [client libraries](../libraries), which are avaialble in a variety of languages.
+There are plenty of ways to help outside writing Druid code. *Code review of pull requests* (even if you are not a committer), feature suggestions, reporting bugs, [documentation](/docs/latest/design/) and usability feedback all matter immensely.
+Another big way to help is through [client libraries](../libraries), which are available in a variety of languages.
 If you develop a new one, we'll be happy to include it in the list.

 ### Getting your changes accepted